primatejs/primate/readme/template.md

 // extensions/modules/domains/configure.js
 ```

-A domain represent a collection in a store using the static `fields` property
+A domain represents a collection in a store using the static `fields` property

 ```js
 // extensions/modules/domains/fields.js
 ```

-Field types may also be specified as an array, to specify additional predicates
+Field types may also be specified as an array with additional predicates
 aside from the type

 ```js